Praetorian Guard: Service in the Praetorian Guard

 Originally, the Praetorian Guard was recruited from the populations of central Italy (Etruria, Umbria and Latium according to Tacitus).
 Recruits were between 15 and 32 years of age, compared to legionary recruits who ranged from 18 to 23 years of age.
-According to Cassius Dio, during the first two centuries AD and before the reform of Septimius Severus, the Praetorians were exclusively limited to Italy, Spain (Roman province), Macedonia and Noricum (current Austria).
+According to Cassius Dio, during the first two centuries AD and before the reform of Septimius Severus, the Praetorians were exclusively limited to Italy, Spain (Roman province), Macedonia and Noricum (current Austria and Slovenia).

 Under the reign of Vitellius, and starting from Septimius Severus, men were transferred from the Urban Vigiles, Urban cohorts, and the various legions.
 This recent method and manner of recruitment at the corps of the legions became the normal procedure to recruit in the 3rd century after Septimius Severus dealt with the undisciplined Praetorians who assassinated Pertinax in 193, and replaced them with men from his own Danube legions.

 At that time, the Praetorians represented the best soldiers from the legions (principally from Illyria).
 They were a group of elite of soldiers starting from the 3rd century, and not a category of socially privileged soldiers (such as the Italians at the time of Augustus).
 The Italians formed the base of the recruitment of the Legio II Parthica, a new legion created and stationed in Italy.

 To be admitted to the Guard, a man had to be in good physical condition, have a good moral character, and come from a respectable family.
 In addition, he had to make use of all sorts of patronages available to him in order to obtain letters of recommendations from important leading figures in society.
 Once past the recruitment procedure he was designated as Probatus, and assigned as a Miles (soldier) to one of the centuries of a cohort.
 After two years, if he attracted the attention of his superiors by influence or merit, he could attain the post of Immunis (similar to corporal), perhaps as a commis (junior chief) at general headquarters or as a technician.
 This promotion exempted him from daily chores.
 After another two years he could be promoted to Principalis, with a double salary, in charge of delivering messages (Tesserarius) or as an assistant centurion (Optio) or standard bearer (Signifer) at the corps of the century; or, if literate and numerate, he could join the administrative staff of the prefect.